 In Poland, ice cream is popular.
 That’s an understatement.
 Most Poles love ice cream!
 There are popular ice cream parlors all over Krakow, but none are more popular than Good Lood.

 With branches now located all over the city, Good Lood has taken Krakow by storm in recent years.
 And with unique flavors, like Himalayan Salted Caramel, Good Lood has become a must-try stop-off for tourists as well as locals.

 By this point in your 3-day Krakow itinerary, you might have tried some Polish cuisine, but there is much more to Polish food than pierogi dumplings.

 With tourists often scared to try new dishes, particularly if they don’t know what they’re ordering from a menu, joining a Krakow food tour can be a great way to try some new cuisine.

 The great thing about a Krakow food tour is you will get to try lots of different Polish food throughout the night.
 So even if one dish doesn’t set your taste buds racing, the next course surely will.

 Food tours take away the stress and responsibility of trying to find the best restaurants in Krakow to eat in.
 Meaning tourists can just relax and be led around the city trying new dishes.

 The cheaper Krakow food tours tend to be tasting sessions, whereas others offer a full dining experience, complete with local vodkas to try.
 After all, no trip to Poland should be free of the country’s most famous export!

-The Full Polish Dining and Vodka experience is a full-dining evening tour that offers guests a chance to try some of Poland’s most famous dishes without paying through the nose for it.
+The Full Polish Dining and Vodka experience is a full-dining evening tour that offers guests a chance to try some of Poland’s most famous dishes without paying through the nose for them.
 Guests are well-fed from start to finish and get to try different flavored vodkas to wash it down.